 Maybe author Daniel Coyle would agree with me.
-In his book, The Talent Code, he says that struggle helps us perform better.
+In his book, The Talent Code (affiliate link), he says that struggle helps us perform better.

 One of the best ways we learn is by doing and practicing what we’re trying to learn.
 We learn a language better by speaking than by reading grammar and translation books.
 We score better on tests when we take practice tests than just studying for the same amount of time.

 And kids learn to walk, talk, run and play by doing them over and over.

 So why do we step in at the smallest sign of struggle?
 It’s awkward to watch kids go through a challenge.

 In Dumbing Down Our Kids, author Charles J. Sykes recalled a time when he visited a Japanese classroom.
 Students were solving math on the board when one boy was stuck on a problem for forty-five minutes.
 Sykes himself felt awkward watching him make mistake after mistake.

 But the other students and the teacher didn’t seem to mind.
 They understood that that time is one for learning, not a time for anyone else to jump in.
 They knew the boy would learn best by working through it than someone showing him the answer.